OpenBB-finance/OpenBB/bots/CONTRIBUTING.md

 ## Code Structure

-It is critical for our discord bot to go hand in hand with Gamestonk Terminal commands structure.
+It is critical for our discord bot to go hand in hand with OpenBB Terminal commands structure.
 As we want the community to learn the structure of the commands for GST and the GST bot, simultaneously.
 This is so that if I know that I can reach "Price vs Short Interest" command in Terminal through `(stocks)>(dps)>psi`, I know that the discord bot will invoke the same command with `!stocks.dps.psi`.